 - Outerwear – A light coat such as a classic trench will be fine for September, but you will need something increasingly warm and waterproof as autumn progresses.
 If your rain jacket is separate from your warm coat, make sure it fits over the top.

-- Rain jacket or poncho – rain in Paris is often accompanied by wind, so choose a longer length rain coat rather than an umbrella.
+- Rain jacket or poncho – Fall in Paris means rain often accompanied by wind, so choose a longer length rain coat rather than an umbrella.

 - Shoes – depending on the activities you have planned, you need a pair of comfortable walking shoes and a nicer pair for evening activities.
 I recommend Gore-Tex (waterproof) shoes or giving your chosen pairs a thorough waterproofing treatment before you pack them.